 Swale Borough is fortunate in having such a rich and varied mix of built and natural heritage.
 The Borough Council wants to see it used positively as a catalyst to sustainable, sensitive regeneration and development, and to creating places where people want to live, work, and make the most of their leisure time.
-To that end we have surveyed and appraised the area around and including Rodmersham's parish church of St. Nicholas and concluded that it has the special qualities befitting of conservation area status.
-Following public consultation with useful feedback from local residents and Rodmersham Parish Council which resulted in some appropriate changes being suggested and ultimately made, the Borough Council has chosen to designate this special area as a conservation area, to be known as 'Rodmersham Church Street Conservation Area.
+To that end, we have surveyed and appraised Rodmersham Church area on the basis that it appears to display all the special qualities befitting of conservation area status.
+The results are set out in this document, which the Borough Council is now seeking constructive feedback on.